marcboeker/gmail-to-sqlite/README.md

 ## Note

 As the script also stores the raw email in the database, the database can become quite large.
-If you don't need the raw emails, you can remove the `raw` column from the `messages` table.
+If you don't need the raw emails, you can use the `--exclude-raw` flag to not store them in the database.

 ## Commandline parameters